iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • I was active in mobile, web based and desktop games aswell such as Clash of Clans, Clash Royale, Far Cry, Call of Duty, Need for Speed, FIFA, PUB-G. I like Strategy and Battle Royale genre.
 • When I was in school, I had interests in creative arts as well and participated in dance, drama, craft related events
 • I have travelled to significant places in southern part of India with my family and friends
+• I did all of these in school.
+After school, I invested all my resources into Math, Science, Engineering

 --------------------------------------------------------------------